 We also raise money for the Cafod World Gifts campaign through our Christmas activities and participate in the annual “Children in Need” appeal.

 During Lent, a season when we are called especially to think about almsgiving, each House Group chooses a charity they would like to support.
 The children plan and organise a fundraising activity for their chosen charity which take place on Fridays in Lent and we are always grateful for the generosity of response from our families.
-In Lent 2019, we raised money for Kathini Primary School, Comic Relief, The Patchwork Garden Charity and Momentum (Childhood Cancer).
+For example, during Lenten seasons in the past, we have raised money for Kathini Primary School, Comic Relief, The Patchwork Garden Charity and Momentum (Childhood Cancer).

 Within our R.E, History and Geography topics we spend time looking at the issue of Fairtrade across the world.
 Each class marks the annual Fairtrade Fortnight in February with a focus on topics promoting justice, fair wages and recognising our responsibilities as global citizens.